influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/introduction/getting_started.md

 You should see some basic start up messages and something about listening on UDP port and starting subscriptions.
 At this point InfluxDB is streaming the data it is receiving from Telegraf to Kapacitor.

-Trigger Alert from Stream data
+Trigger Alert from Stream Data
 ------------------------------

 That was a bit of setup, but at this point it should be smooth sailing and we can get to the fun stuff of actually using Kapacitor.